 The Nike VaporFly 4% has been stripped down to the most essential parts.
 It’s light and it’s fast as hell.

-In Nike’s own words, these are perfect for road races up to and including a marathon.
+In their own words, these nike shoes are perfect for road races up to and including a marathon.
 I think this is a new wave of Nike.

 It seems like shoes with React and ZoomX are actually going to be super high-performance shoes and super high-performance technologies.